Gewehr 98: Ammunition feeding

-Modern civilian offspring of the M98 system
+Modern civilian offsprings of the M98 system

-Though the production of the M98 system for the German military ceased at the end of World War II in 1945, the production of new Mauser M 98 and Mauser M 98 Magnum rifles for civil users has been resumed in 1999 by Mauser Jagdwaffen GmbH (Mauser Hunting Weapons Ltd.), according to original drawings of 1936 and the respective Mauser patents.
+Though the production of the M98 system for the German military ceased at the end of World War II in 1945, the production of new Mauser M 98 and Mauser M 98 Magnum rifles for civil users has continued using both repurposed military systems as well as newly made systems from several manufacturers worldwide.
+New systems were being manufactured not only by the Mauser GmbH in Germany, but also by FN in Belgium, Zbrojovka Brno in Czechoslovakia and Zastava in Yugoslavia.

+The Mauser-Werke GmbH stopped the production of the M98 system in the 1960s and replaced it with the Model 66, a new construction.
+However, after going through several ownership changes and a name change, the reconstituted Mauser Jagdwaffen GmbH resumed the production of M98 rifles in 1999 according to original drawings and in style of the interwar-period Mauser hunting rifles.
 These rifles retail (2009) for approximately EUR 6,800 for the basic Mauser M 98 version, but the addition of (luxury) options can make these rifles much more expensive.

 Several other gun manufacturers and custom gun builders also currently produce new M98 system clones or M98 inspired bolt-action hunting/sporting rifles.
 Desirable features of the M98 system, like its controlled feeding, were carried over to a host of later bolt-action designs.
 These designs feature technical alterations to simplify production and technical and ergonomic improvements.

 Trigger

 The rifle had a two-stage trigger with considerable take up before the trigger engages the sear.
 This feature aids in preventing premature firing during stressful (combat) situations.
+Additionally, the two stage trigger allows for a much smoother trigger pull and release of the firing pin.